shakilmith/documentaion/jpa/jpa-one-to-many-mapping/index.md

-Note:
-When you use one-to-one/many-to-one Bidirectional way then, many-to-one side will always be the relationship owner side and it has @JoinColumn annotation specified.
+Note: When you use one-to-one/many-to-one Bidirectional way then, many-to-one side will always be the relationship owner side and it has @JoinColumn annotation specified.
 And the one-to-many annotation must have mappedBy="" parameter specified.
-Also note, when you make the relationship (one-to-many/many-to-one) bidirectioal way then, in the database schema there will 2 tables be created instead of 3 tables.
+Also note, when you make the relationship (one-to-many/many-to-one) bidirectional way then, in the database schema there will be 2 tables created instead of 3 tables.

 ```sql